Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Introduction

 When $\det(E)=\mathcal O_X$ and the trace connection $\mathrm{tr}(\nabla)$ is the trivial connection on $\mathcal O_X$, we say that $(E,\nabla)$ is a {\it $\mathfrak{sl}_2$-connection}.
 In particular, its monodromy representation takes values into $\SL(\C)$.

-We will say that any two connections $(E,\nabla)$ and $(E',\nabla')$ are {\it birationally equivalent} when there is a birational bundle transformation $\phi:E\to E'$ that conjugates the two operators $\nabla$ and $\nabla'$.
+We will say that any two connections $(E,\nabla)$ and $(E',\nabla')$ are {\it birationally equivalent} when there is a birational bundle transformation $\phi:E\dashrightarrow E'$ that conjugates the two operators $\nabla$ and $\nabla'$.
+In other words, $\mathcal O_X(\star D)\otimes_{\mathcal O_X}E\simeq \mathcal O_X(\star D)\otimes_{\mathcal O_X}E'$ for some reduced divisor $D$ in $X$ and the respective differential operators coincide.
 Keep in mind that the polar divisor might be not the same for $\nabla$ and $\nabla'$.
-The connection $(E,\nabla)$ is called regular if it is birationally equivalent to a logarithmic connection (see \cite{Deligne}), in particular having only simple poles (i.e. with reduced polar divisor); it is called irregular if not.
+The connection $(E,\nabla)$ is called regular if local $\nabla$-horizontal sections have moderate growth near the polar divisor $(\nabla)_\infty$; equivalently, the restriction of $(E,\nabla)$ to a general (complete) curve $C\subset X$ is birationally equivalent to a connection having only simple poles (see \cite[chap.II, Definition 4.2]{Deligne} for details).
+When the polar divisor $(\nabla)_\infty$ has only normal crossings, then regularity is equivalent to be birationally equivalent to a logarithmic connection, in particular having only simple poles.
+A connection $(E,\nabla)$ is said irregular if it is not regular.